Golaszewski/PRANCE/README.md

 The washer pump module loads bleach and water from storage tanks into the CO-RE washer module on the robot deck.
 The washer pump module also pumps water, bleach solution, and waste from the washer module into the waste storage tank.
 A separate pump constantly pumps waste from the waste storage tank to the sink for automatic disposal.
 Note that bleach inactivation of biohazards may take up to 20 minutes.
 Check with your EHS team to make sure your PRANCE setup is compliant with health and safety standards.

+An array of six pumps is used to load bacteria culture onto the waffle, and to wash and sterilize the waffle.
+Three pumps are used with three separate surgical tubing lines to load bacteria from three flasks held in a 4 deg.
+C refrigerator to keep bacteria at constant optical density.
+Two pumps are used to load bleach and water, respectively, into the waffle and one pump is used to flush liquid from the waffle into the waste storage tank.

 ### Flow Diagram for PRANCE
 ![alt text](https://github.com/Golaszewski/PRANCE/blob/main/Extras/pid.png)